Los Angeles Emergency Dentist

 When your tooth is broken:

 If a tooth is broken, you must go see your dentist as soon as possible.
 Your dentist will be able to figure out if there were any cavities involved in the breaking of your tooth and if the tooth’s nerve is in danger.
-Before you get to t he dentist’s office, there are several measures you should take in order to try and save your tooth.
+Before you get to the dentist’s office, there are several measures you should take in order to try and save your tooth.
+Knocked out teeth have the highest chances of being saved when they are treated by the dentist and returned to their socket within 1 hour of being knocked out, so be sure to make an appointment for dental services right away.

 When your tooth is cracked or fractured: